+Since 2006, Hungary has been following its GE-free strategy (Parliamentary Resolution No. 53/2006 - in Hungarian).
+Act No. LIII of 1996 on nature conservation was the country's first law to include provisions on GE organisms.
 Today, the main piece of biotech-related legislation is Act No. XXVII of 1998 on Gene Technology Activity.
-The goal was to prevent the domestic production from unregulated entry of GE plant varieties and to give expanded powers to environmental, agricultural, and industrial biotechnology authorities.
+Based on this act, it has priority to prevent Hungary's domestic production from unregulated entry of GE plant varieties and to give expanded powers to environmental, agricultural, and industrial biotechnology authorities.
 For direct consumption of imported food and feed containing GE materials, the act orders the use of legal and administrative procedures corresponding to the EU.